moshest/next-client-cookies/README.md

 Client cookies with support for SSR on the newest Next.js 13 (app directory).

-SSR are **client components** that can be render both on the client and server side.
-Server components are **server only** components that can only be render on the server side.
+SSR are **client components** that can be rendered both on the client and server side.
+Server components are **server only** components that can only be rendered on the server side.
 This library can support all 3 cases and will give you everything you need to work with cookies on the client and server side.

+Please note that Next.js currently [does NOT support](https://nextjs.org/docs/app/api-reference/functions/cookies) updating cookies on Server Components (only on Actions or Routes are allowed to make changes to cookies within the server).
+If you need to update cookies on the server, please switch to a Client Component which will be pre-render also on the server.

-Interface and client side implementation based on [js-cookie](https://www.npmjs.com/package/js-cookie).
+Interface and client side implementation based on the [js-cookie](https://www.npmjs.com/package/js-cookie) package.

 ## Install